Santa Fe Depot (San Diego): Background

 Tracklaying continued and proceeded steadily northward until August 14, 1882, when a connection was made with the Southern Pacific's line in Colton.
 The California Southern's attempts to cross over the SP tracks a year later led to a frog war that ended on August 11, 1883, with a court order in the CSRR's favor.
 A track extension to San Bernardino was completed and the first regular passenger train arrived on September 13.
 The line became part of the Atchison, Topeka and Santa Fe Railroad's transcontinental rail line in 1885 via an extension of the California Southern from Colton north over the Cajon Pass to Barstow.
 Santa Fe completed the "Surf Line" run between Los Angeles and San Diego under the auspices of its subsidiary, the Southern California Railway (a different subsidiary from the California Southern), on August 12, 1888.
 The route was initially referred to as the Los Angeles—San Diego "Short Line" as it replaced the circuitous inland route through Temecula Canyon.

 A real estate boom in the spring of 1887 brought thousands of people to Southern California, many of them traveling on "The Santa Fé Route" to San Diego.
 The California Southern constructed a new Victorian-style depot to handle the throngs of people coming to the Southland.
 The structure sported dark red paint with dark green trim.
-Recurring washouts in the Temecula Canyon, however, often disrupted service; in response, the Santa Fe began construction of its 126 mi-long "Surf Line" between Los Angeles' La Grande Station and the National City depot.
+Recurring washouts in Temecula Canyon, however, often disrupted service; in response, the Santa Fe began construction of its 126 mi-long "Surf Line" between Los Angeles' La Grande Station and the National City depot.
 From 1886 to 1888, the Riverside, Santa Ana and Los Angeles Railway built a branch line from Highgrove southwest via Riverside, to Santa Ana and from Orange northwest to Los Angeles.
 Also in 1888, the San Bernardino and San Diego Railway completed its line from Oceanside north to Santa Ana, completing what was originally called the "Los Angeles-San Diego Short Line."
 The inland route was finally abandoned in 1891, leaving the newer, coastal route as the only line to San Diego from the north.